3. Creating product tables

 Enable product tables on the shop and product category pages

-If you want the product table layout to be used automatically on your main WooCommerce shop page, product categories etc., then you can do this using the options on the plugin settings page.
+If you want the product table layout to be used automatically on your main WooCommerce shop page, product categories etc., then you can do this using the options on the plugin settings page or in the setup wizard.
 This will replace the standard layouts in your theme.

 Create product tables using Gutenberg blocks